 A RAR file is an archive that contains one or more files compressed with RAR compression.
 It uses a higher compression ratio than typical ZIP compression and incorporates a proprietary compression algorithm that is now used by other compressors, including 7-Zip for its .7Z files.
 RAR archives are used to compress files to reduce their size for transportation or storage purposes.

 You may encounter RAR files The RAR compressor can also create spanned, or multi-volume, archives, which are split across several compressed files.
-These files typically have file extensions from ".R00" to ".R99," or they may all have the standard ".RAR" extension.
+These files typically have file extensions from .R00 to .R99, or they may all have the standard ".RAR" extension.

-NOTE: The name "RAR" stands for "Roshal ARchive," which was named after Eugene Roshal, the RAR compression algorithm developer.
+NOTE: The name "RAR" stands for "Roshal ARchive," which comes from Eugene Roshal, the developer of the RAR compression algorithm.